RobiBlocks/ScissorsRockPaper/readme.md

 # Lern-Periode 3
+## description

-When you want to use my Scissors, Rock, Paper game you have to download the newest Versions Folder.
-In every Versions folder you will find the ScherSteinPapier.sln with wich you can start the programm in your IDE.
+When you want to use my Scissors, Rock, Paper game you have to download the newest Version Folder.
+In every Version folder you will find the ScherSteinPapier.sln with wich you can start the programm in your IDE.
-If you start the Programm you can write your name int the textbox.
+If you start the Programm you can write your name in the textbox.
 Then Press "Weiter" and a new window will pop up.
+There you can choose Scissors, Rock or Paper.
+After you choose your tool your opponent will choose his tool.
+In the end the programm will announce the winner.
+Now you can play another round or you can go back to the titlescreen where you can see the highscores.

 Robin Müller
 9.1.2024 bis 30.1.2024 (☃️ Sportferien)